-- Submit an essay stating career goals, specific research interests and experience, and clinical interests and experience.
+- An essay stating career goals, specific research interests and experience, and clinical interests and experience.

-- Provide three to five academic or work related letters of recommendation (at least one academic reference must be included).
+- Three to five academic or work related letters of recommendation (including at least one academic reference).

-- Submit a resume including work history, formal education, continuing education, licensing and certification, professional organizations, honors and awards, publications, presentations, and grants.
+- A resume including work history, formal education, continuing education, licensing and certification, professional organizations, honors and awards, publications, presentations, and grants.

-- Submit transcripts from all colleges and universities attended.
+- Unofficial transcripts from all U.S. institutions attended.

 - A course by course evaluation with GPA conversion for all higher institutions you have attended outside the U.S. The evaluation may be from World Education Services (WES), Inc. or Educational Credential Evaluators, Inc. (ECE)